 - Deposit bonuses are good to use to boost your betting picks

-- A lot more lenient than a free bet, you can use part of the amount at a time.
+- A lot more lenient than a bonus bet, you can use part of the amount at a time.

 What to watch for:

 - You’ll often have to activate the deposit bonus and play it through within 30 days.

 - Some new online sportsbooks in AZ will restrict you from using your deposit bonus on odds favorites.

 - A deposit bonus—like most bonus types—is not cash.
 You can’t withdraw it unless you’ve played it through at least once (also known as turning it over).

 What they look like:

 A variation on the deposit bonus, sportsbook C is offering to match your deposit up to a certain amount.
 Let’s say they’re matching your deposit up to $100—so you deposit $100.